ashrafulalam005/ashrafulalam005/README.md

 ***- Field: Bachelor's of Engineering***
 ***- Time: Jul 2023 - Jul 2027 (expected)***
 ***- Batch: IIUC CSE-56th Batch*** <br> <br>
 ***Islamic University Chittagong (IUC) was founded in 1995 by Islamic University Chittagong Trust (IUCT), a non-profit organization.
 In 2000, IUC was upgraded to International Islamic University Chittagong (IIUC).
 In 2004 IIUC was recognized as one of the 9 top-graded (A Category) Private Universities by a Government-appointed High Powered Team led by the UGC Chairman.
 At present, it is the largest private university.
-A good number of full-time teachers and students are studying abroad for pursuing higher studies with IIUC's scholarship or financial assistance or continuation of services. <br>  I am studying a bachelor's program : Computer Science and Engineering (CSE) in this university.*** <br>  <br> <br>
+A good number of full-time teachers and students are studying abroad for pursuing higher studies with IIUC's scholarship or financial assistance or continuation of services. <br><br>   I am studying a bachelor's program : Computer Science and Engineering (CSE) in this university.*** <br>  <br> <br>
 ## Intermediate College

 <br> <br>